backintime - Man Page

 A Note on Security and Encfs

 Because of security issues with EncFS it is planned to remove it from Back In Time.
-To continue the support of encrypted snapshots it is the goal to replace it with an alternative if possible.
+To continue the support of encrypted backups it is the goal to replace it with an alternative if possible.
 See this document for details and the current state of the transition process.

 https://github.com/bit-team/backintime/doc/ENCRYPT_TRANSITION.md